grycap/oscar/docs/fdl-composer.md

 ### Create a YAML file

 Export Yaml Button download a YAML file.
-In case of an error, a window will pop up, warning about that.
+In case of an error, a window will appear, warning about that.

 ## Connect components

 All components have four ports, up and left input ports and right and down ports as output.
-When a service is connected with storage will be linked in the same direction as the port service.
+A service is connected with storage will be linked in the same direction as the port service.
 So if both inputs connect storage and service, that storage folder will be the input of the service.
 When two services are connected between them, both will declare in YAML the file, but they will work separately, and there will be no workflow between them.
 If two storage are connected between themself, it will not have any effect.
 Both storages will be declared.

-Edited storage providers could have problems with the same storage nodes printed in the canvas.
-So delete them and drag the storage nodes again.

 ## SCAR Options